Police raid Wirecard HQ as administrator kicks off asset sales

 Braun, who is Austrian, was arrested last week and released on bail.
 Germany has issued an arrest warrant for Marsalek, who was last believed to be in the Philippines.
 His lawyer declined to comment.
 Von Knoop and Steidl were still working for Wirecard, according to recent information from the company.
 In parliament, the head of Germany's financial regulator BaFin defended its record in the face of criticism that its supervision of Wirecard was lax.

 BaFin President Felix Hufeld told lawmakers in a closed-door session the decision not to change Wirecard's status was taken with the Bundesbank and European Central Bank (ECB), according to his spokeswoman, who stressed Hufeld did not blame the ECB.
-The ECB declined to comment.
+The Bundesbank and the ECB both declined to comment.

 The central bank and financial services regulator in Mauritius said on Wednesday they had launched an investigation into whether Wirecard was linked to "round-tripping" with an entity registered in the offshore African financial centre.
 Round-tripping is a kind of accounting fraud that entails booking fake transactions with counterparties that appear to be at arms length but are not, and is typically undertaken by companies seeking to inflate reported revenues.